mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 It acts as a hub for Command Prompt, PowerShell, and WSL, and natively supports many terminal features that can be found on MacOS/Linux distributions
 ## Windows Subsystem for Linux

-<p>In a nutshell, WSL gives you access to a fully featured Linux environment within the Windows operating system.
-No virtual machine or VM software required
+<p>WSL gives you access to a fully featured Linux environment within the Windows operating system.
+No virtual machine or VM software required (the capability is already integrated)

-This lets you leverage the wide range of professional programs developed for Windows, along with the vast repositories of free and open source software built on and for Linux</p>
+This lets you leverage the wide range of professional programs developed for Windows, along with the vast repositories of free and open source software built on and for Linux

+Most importantly, it brings Windows users to functional command line parity with macOS and Linux, by providing them with a native Unix shell</p>

 * WSL allows for the running of many common command-line tools, including:
 * `rsync`, `grep`,`awk`,`sed`